-If you’ve already used the toilet in front of each other or have had the conversation, “What do you think about when you masturbate?” then you may be ready to move your sex to the next level of intimacy.
+If you’ve already used the toilet in front of each other or have had the conversation, “What do you think about when you masturbate?” then you may be ready to move your sex life to the next level of intimacy.
 And honestly, even if you haven’t, you probably still want better sex.
 Who doesn’t?
 And there’s a simple solution: mindfulness.

 What is mindfulness?

 While it’s a simple solution, mindfulness is a not-so-simple practice.
-Mindfulness takes place when your mind is as fully aware as possible of everything you're experiencing in a given moment: what’s happening, what you’re doing, where you’re moving in a space.
+Mindfulness takes place when your mind is fully aware of everything you're experiencing in a given moment: what’s happening, what you’re doing, where you’re moving in a space.
 It gives you a break from all of your mind chatter, because you’re not thinking about what you had for breakfast, worrying about a conversation that will probably not even take place, and so forth.
 You’re focused on the here and now.

 It’s easier said than done, but there’s no way around it: when practiced in the bedroom, it makes the experience of intercourse richer.
 Do you remember when you first held hands with Kevin Monroe in the sixth grade?
 Too far back?
 How about the first kiss?
 That you must remember.
 Take a second to engage with any romantic or erotic memory that gives you a visceral reaction.
 That’s exactly the kind of bodily response we’re trying to elicit with this new mindfulness thing.
 And while I mentioned it can be difficult, it’s definitely achievable.